 18. His poisonous personality has continued fomenting division and anxiety within the USA.
 It is a country now

 more divided and destabilised than it has been since its Civil War in the 1860s.
 Everything about him is deeply divisive.
 The fact that only 27% of the eligible electorate voted for him gives hope - if this base of public support declines.
 If it does, then the possibility that he will be impeached by his own Republican party will increase.
 But don’t hold your breath.
-The Republicans are finding that having Trump drawing all the attention to his ‘shop window’ is giving them great cover, diverting public attention away from other Trump problems, keeping some of what they have been doing out of sight, in the shadows.
-The Republican party has always depended on ‘divide and rule’ as a core of their strategy and Trump is a perfect fit with them.
+The Republicans are finding that having Trump drawing all the attention to his ‘shop window’ is giving them great cover, diverting public attention away from other problems, keeping some of what they have been doing out of sight, in the shadows.
+The Republican party has always attacked immigrants, it has always depended on ‘divide and rule’ as a core of its strategy and Trump is a perfect fit with them.

 (c) Trump’s Travel Ban